 Just as God is a lawgiver and judge, He is also the ruler of the universe.
 We should not question nor presume upon Him.
 In our last portion of this week’s study, James addresses those who presume upon God.

-James 4:13-17 NKJV “Come now, you who say, “Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit”; whereas you do not know what will happen tomorrow.
-For what is your life?
-It is even a vapor that appears for a little time and then vanishes away.
-Instead, you ought to say, “If the Lord wills, we shall live and do this or that.”
-But now you boast in your arrogance.
+James 4:13-17 TLV “Come now, you who say, “Today or tomorrow we will go to such and such a town and spend a year there and engage in business and make a profit.”
+14 Yet you do not know what your life will be like tomorrow.
+What is your life?
+For you are a vapor that appears for a little while and then vanishes.
+15 Instead you ought to say, “If the Lord wills, we will live and also do this or that.”
+16 But now you boast in your arrogance.
 All such boasting is evil.
-Therefore, to him who knows to do good and does not do it, to him it is sin.”
+17 Therefore whoever knows the right thing to do and does not do it—for him it is sin.”

 The individuals that James addressed had no regard for the will of God.
 They had no regard for the timing of the Lord, His direction, or His placement for their lives.
 They were content with planning their destinies.
-Proverbs 14:12 NKJV “There is a way that seems right to a man, but its end is the way of death.”
+Proverbs 14:12 “There is a way that seems right to a man, but its end is the way to death.”
 As James says, we don’t know what will happen today or tomorrow.
-No fortune teller, no modern-day prophet knows what will happen tomorrow, that is reserved in God’s knowledge.
-As Christian’s, we should seek the will of God in our lives.
-We should pray about where we are to live, what job we should take, a promotion may not always be the will of God.
+No fortune teller, no modern-day prophet knows what will happen tomorrow; that is reserved in God’s knowledge.
+As Christians, we should seek the will of God in our lives.
+We should pray about where we are to live and what job we should take; a promotion may not always be the will of God.